matiasmann/plus-twenty-twenty/readme.txt

 We speak english and spanish natively.
 We are based in Buenos Aires, Argentina.

 = Where can I find documentation? =
-Right now please ask a question in the [WordPress.org forums](https://wordpress.org/support/plugin/twentytwentyplus)
+Right now please ask a question in the [WordPress.org forums](https://wordpress.org/support/plugin/plus-twenty-twenty)

 = Does Twenty Twenty Plus have a premium version? = Yes.
 Twenty Twenty Plus has a premium version which extends the available options in the Customizer.
 More colors, more options, page templates, google fonts and the same Awesome Support.

-You can learn more about Twenty Twenty Plus Premium [here](https://developress.org/twentytwentyplus/).
+You can learn more about Twenty Twenty Plus Premium [here](https://developress.org/plus-twenty-twenty/).

 = Where can I find the theme options? =
 All of our options can be found in the Customizer in 'Appearance > Customize'.

 == License ==

-Twenty Twenty Plus is licensed under the GNU General Public License v2 or later
+Customizer for Twenty Twenty is licensed under the GNU General Public License v2 or later

 More details [here](http://www.gnu.org/licenses/gpl-2.0.html).